Take a Class

 This course provides the participant with an opportunity to develop a deeper understanding of the dynamics

 of work groups, with an emphasis on processes of conflict within them, and to develop skills to deal constructively with intra- and inter- group conflict.
-Class sessions will deal with conceptual issues in a combination of lecture and seminar-discussion format, drawing from various literatures on groups.
-Students will also participate in weekly meetings with a small workgroup, consisting of a sub-set of the class, which will offer an opportunity to study group processes in vivo with the aid of a facilitator.
+Class sessions will deal with conceptual issues in a combination of lecture and seminar-discussion format, drawing from various literature on groups.
+Students will also participate in weekly meetings with a small workgroup, consisting of a subset of the class, which will offer an opportunity to study group processes in vivo with the aid of a facilitator.

 This course examines the theories and assumptions underpinning the practice of negotiation and mediation.
 It identifies the major schools of thought that influence models in practice and shape research agendas.
 It examines theories critically, with three aims-uncovering implicit assumptions of practice, testing those assumptions against empirical evidence or other theories, and gleaning insights to assist practitioners.